svirant/RT4k_HD15_serial_control/Otaku Games Scart Switch/README.md

+# Please Notice:
+  - It is recommended to place a 10k resistor between the Arduino's Tx and RT4K's Rx.
+In the guide, this could easily be done between the Arduino's Tx and 3.5mm jack.
+This is the prevent the RT4K from being backpowered by the Arduino when it's power is off.
-## Notice: No need for wiring "Rx" in the picture guides below.
+  - No need for wiring "Rx" in the picture guides below as it has no current purpose.
 You can leave it disconnected.

 ## Otaku Games Scart Switch